Haniye-Rj/Statistcal-inference/README.md

 # Statistcal-inference
-#The Journey of Statistical Inference: From Sample to Population

-Statistical Inference: A Comprehensive Guide and Reference Chapter 1: Foundations of Statistical Inference
+Statistical Inference: A Comprehensive Guide and Reference
-This chapter introduces the core concepts, defining the scope and purpose of inference as a bridge between sample data and population knowledge.

 1.1 Defining Statistical Inference
 Statistical inference is the branch of statistics built upon probability theory and distributions.
 It provides the methodology to draw robust conclusions about a larger population based on data collected from a limited sample.